jmne/TS3Bot/README.md

 # TS3Bot

-TS3 Bot in Java to add little features:)
+TS3 Bot in Java to add some little features:)